data-lessons/gapminder-R/05-dplyr-single-table.md

 It is an often bemoaned fact that a data scientist spends much, and often most, of her time wrangling data: getting it organized and clean.
 In this lesson we will learn an efficient set of tools that can handle the vast majority of most data management tasks.

+Enter `dplyr`, a package for making data manipulation easier; more on `deplyr` later.
 Load the `dplyr` package individually or part of `tidyverse` if it's not already:

 ~~~{.r}